-11. The Service recommends that CEMVN contact the Service and LDWF for additional consultation if: 1) the scope or location of the proposed project is changed significantly, 2) new information reveals that the action may affect listed species or designated critical habitat, 3) the action is modified in a manner that causes effects to listed species or designated critical habitat, or 4) a new species is listed or critical habitat designated.
+11. The Service provided a BO to CEMVN regarding project-related impacts to federally listed species and recommends that CEMVN contact the Service and the LDWF for additional consultation if: 1) the scope or location of the proposed project is changed significantly, 2) new information reveals that the action may affect listed species or designated critical habitat, 3) the action is modified in a manner that causes effects to listed species or designated critical habitat, or 4) a new species is listed or critical habitat designated.
 Additional consultation as a result of any of the above conditions or for changes not covered in this consultation should occur before changes are made or finalized.